This Tea Gift Sets for tea lovers post contains affiliate links and we may be compensated if you make a purchase.

 Rooibos tea, also known as red tea, hails from South Africa.
 This herbal tea is caffeine-free, making it a great pick for anyone who’s sensitive to caffeine or simply wants to enjoy a warm mug before bed.

-This tea flight comes with samples of three of California Tea Houses’ bestselling rooibos blends: bedtime chai, tiramisu, and gingerbread chai.
-All three make a yummy complement to dessert.
+This tea flight comes with 0.5 oz samples of three of California Tea Houses’ bestselling rooibos blends: bedtime chai, tiramisu, and gingerbread chai.
+All three make a yummy compliment to dessert.

 Pair it with the Sleek Steep Tea Infuser ($22) for the perfect tea gift set!